tliboro/WiDS_NLP/README.md

 Hello all,

-Welcome to GitHub for our WiDS NLP project!
+Welcome to GitHub for our WiDS Academic Abstract NLP project!

 ----
 # webscraper